Natural, Artificial and Cognitive Information Processing (NACIP)

-Please find further information on the BIFTM homepage.
+Please find further information on the NACIP homepage.

 Helmholtz Research Programme Materials Systems Engineering (MSE)

-The programme is organised into five research topics, each with the participation of KIT research groups.
+The program is organised into five research topics, each with the participation of KIT research groups.

 - Functionality by Information-Guided Design: From Molecular Concepts to Materials